subschema/subschema-image/Readme.md

  loader.addLoader(imageloader);

- //A simple Schema for this configuration var schema = {
+ //A simple Schema for this demo. var schema = {
      schema: {
          image: {